Iron Man 2 (video game): Plot

-At the plant, Shatalov makes contact with A.I.M.'s Kearson DeWitt (Doug Boyd), who tells him that there is a spy in his ranks, displeased that he has brought S.H.I.E.L.D. to their front door.
+At the plant, Shatalov makes contact with A.I.M.'s Kearson DeWitt, who tells him that there is a spy in his ranks, displeased that he has brought S.H.I.E.L.D. to their front door.
 Shatalov gives orders to prep the Crimson Dynamo armor and then informs his men that their connection with A.I.M. is now severed.
-Iron Man finds and protects Natasha from Shatalov's men and a S.H.I.E.L.D. transport is sent to their location.
-Natasha is extracted while Iron Man and War Machine battle Shatalov in his Crimson Dynamo armor.
-The defeated Shatalov reveals that A.I.M. was behind the theft of J.A.R.V.I.S.'s AI, and are planning to use it to create Ultimo.
+Iron Man finds and protects Natasha from Shatalov's men, and a S.H.I.E.L.D. transport is sent to their location.
+While Iron Man and War Machine battle Shatalov in his Crimson Dynamo armor, Natasha is extracted.
+The defeated Shatalov reveals that A.I.M. was behind the theft of J.A.R.V.I.S.'s AI, and is planning to use it to create Ultimo.

 The team learns that Kearson DeWitt was behind the attack led by Shatalov and that he had previously worked at Stark's Theoretical Weapons Division until Stark shut it down.
-Aside from DeWitt working on the prototype of the arc reactor, Pepper Potts (Meredith Monroe) also reveals that he had a secret project called PROTEAN.
+Aside from DeWitt working on the prototype of the arc reactor, Pepper Potts also reveals that he had a secret project called PROTEAN.
 Inside an A.I.M. base, DeWitt uses his PROTEAN technology to merge with an enormous metal suit and become Ultimo.
 With the merge complete, DeWitt has his men upgraded with PROTEAN implants.
 Arriving at the base, War Machine battles PROTEAN drones while Iron Man searches for DeWitt.
 J.A.R.V.I.S. detects Ultimo shortly after the base is secured with help from S.H.I.E.L.D.

-Meanwhile, the S.H.I.E.L.D. helicarrier is attacked, and Iron Man protects it from DeWitt's drones.
-When War Machine defeats an Arc Armiger dropped on the helicarrier, Iron Man decides to reprogram it.
-Using the reprogrammed Armiger, Iron Man and War Machine assault an A.I.M. base in Malaysia.
-When the giant Ultimo arrives, War Machine disables some of its arc reactors while Iron Man fights the DeWitt/Ultimo within.
+Meanwhile, the S.H.I.E.L.D.
+Helicarrier is attacked, and Iron Man protects it from DeWitt's drones.
+When War Machine defeats an Arc Armiger dropped on the Helicarrier, Iron Man decides to reprogram it—using the reprogrammed Armiger, Iron Man and War Machine assault an A.I.M. base in Malaysia.
+War Machine disables some arc reactors when the giant Ultimo arrives, while Iron Man fights the DeWitt/Ultimo within.
 Upon defeating DeWitt/Ultimo, Iron Man learns that the effects on DeWitt are irreversible.
-War Machine finishes Ultimo off while the helicarrier rams it.
-Afterward, J.A.R.V.I.S. tells Stark to promise him never to let anyone gain access to his programming again.
+War Machine finishes Ultimo off while the Helicarrier rams it.
+Afterward, J.A.R.V.I.S. tells Stark not to let anyone gain access to his programming again.

 Development

-Iron Man 2 was written by The Invincible Iron Man scribe Matt Fraction and Sega creative director Kyle Brink, with additional writing by Sega writer Phil Campbell and Sega associate producer Stephen Frost.
+Iron Man 2 was written by The Invincible Iron Man writer Matt Fraction and Sega creative director Kyle Brink, with additional writing by Sega writer Phil Campbell and Sega associate producer Stephen Frost.
 The game features an exclusive song recorded by Lamb of God, "Hit the Wall", along with a soundtrack composed by other bands.